-The Citadel vs. Samford, to be played at historic Johnson Hagood Stadium, with kickoff at 2:00 pm ET on Saturday, November 2.
-The game will streamed on ESPN3.com, with play-by-play from Darren Goldwater and analysis by Paul Maguire.
+The Citadel at Samford, to be played at Seibert Stadium in Homewood, Alabama, with kickoff at 3:00 pm ET on Saturday, October 17.
+The game will not be televised.

 Links of interest:

 – Preview of The Citadel-Spurrier (oops, I mean Samford) from The Post and Courier

 – Game notes from The Citadel and Samford